dil666555/MassFlow_v0.1/docs/en/getting-started.md

 # Getting Started

-MassFlow is a modular framework for Mass Spectrometry Imaging (MSI) and Mass Spectrometry (MS) data, providing efficient data reading, preprocessing (denoising/smoothing), and basic data management capabilities.
+MassFlow is a modular computational framework for Mass Spectrometry Imaging (MSI) and Mass Spectrometry (MS) data, providing efficient data reading, preprocessing, and management capabilities.
+Note: This project is still under development.
+Please refer to the code comments in the dev branch.
+Technical documentation is for reference only.

 ## Prerequisites
 - uv (Python project management tool)